cloudmesh-community/book/chapters/linux/ssh.md

 to remote resources over the internet.
 In many services we need to use SSH to assure that we protect he messages send between the communicating entities.
-Secure Shell is based on public key technology requiring to generat ea public-private key pair on the computer.
-The public key will than be uploaded to the remote machine and whan a connection is established during authentication the public private key pair is tested.
+Secure Shell is based on public key technology requiring to generate a public-private key pair on the computer.
+The public key will than be uploaded to the remote machine and when a connection is established during authentication the public private key pair is tested.
 If they match authentication is granted.
 As many users may have to share a computer it is possible to add a list of public keys so that a number of computers can connect to a server